 The 2016/2017 application for the program starting in June 2017 is open.

 Applications must be complete by the deadline in order to be reviewed.
+This applies to all international and domestic applicants.
 If applications are not complete then they will be considered during the next round.

 Send a standard business résumé that clearly states the specific dates of your education and work experience.

 Why is the MIT Sloan Fellows Program right for you?
 Tell us more about yourself in a statement of objectives, two written essays, and a 90-second video essay.

 Two (2) professional recommendation letters are required.
 Once you have notified us of the names and contact information of your recommenders, we will send them an email with the link and instructions for submitting their recommendations directly into our online system.

 Your recommenders should have an in-depth understanding of the MIT Sloan Fellows Program and speak to how the experience will benefit your professional and leadership development.
 The recommender should be in a position to provide firsthand observations about your performance and professional experience.

 If you are a company-sponsored applicant, a recommendation letter must come from your direct supervisor or superior.
 The letter should describe how you were nominated for the MIT Sloan Fellows Program and what plan exists for increased or new responsibilities after your return to the organization.

 Scan your transcripts and upload them as part of the online application.
 You must provide copies of your official transcripts from the undergraduate and graduate institutions where you earned your degrees or performed graduate work.
 Please have these records translated into English and US grade equivalents from an organization such as World Education Services.
 Please do not submit transcripts for short courses or certificate programs.